risgk/digital-synth-vra8-p/README.md

 - Serial MIDI In (38400 bps), PWM Audio Out (Pin 6), PWM Rate: 62500 Hz
     - We recommend adding a RC filter circuit to reduce PWM ripples
     - A cutoff frequency 10.6 kHz (R: 150 ohm, C: 100 nF) works well
-    - **CAUTION**: Click sounds may occur when you connect PWM Audio Out to amps/speakers
+    - **CAUTION**: Click sounds may occur when you connect the audio out to an amp/a speaker or reset the board
 - Sampling Rate: 15625 Hz, Bit Depth: 8 bits
 - LPF Attenuation Slope: -12 dB/oct
 - Recommending [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/) to connect PC
 - Files
-    - `DigitalSynthVRA8P.ino` is a sketch for Arduino Uno
+    - `DigitalSynthVRA8P.ino` is a sketch for Arduino/Genuino Uno
-    - `MakeSampleWavFile.cc` is for Debugging on PC
+    - `make-sample-wav-file.cc` is for Debugging on PC
         - Requiring GCC (G++) or other
         - `make-sample-wav-file-cc.bat` makes a sample WAV file (working on Windows)
     - `generate-*.rb` generate source files